nodejs/diagnostics/async-context/README.md

 ```

-Lets more formally define an `Continuation Invocation` as a specific invocation of a `continuation`; more precisely, a `Continuation Invocation` is the *period of time* where a `continuation` frame is on the stack.
+Lets more formally define the event when a `Continuation` is invoked:
+  - A  **Continuation Invocation** is a specific invocation of a `continuation`; more precisely, a **Continuation Invocation** is the *period of time* where a `continuation` frame is on the stack.
 As soon as the continuation frame pops off the stack, then that `Continuation Invocation` is completed.

-Note the following:
+  - Note the following:
-  -  a `continuation` instance can have more than one `Continuation Invocation` instance associated with it.
+    - A `continuation` instance can have more than one `Continuation Invocation` instance associated with it.
 For example, given our initial code sample with the call to `setInterval`, there will be precisely two `Continuation Invocation` instances associated with the `continuation` f2.
     - in the pictures above, we've introduced a "Root Continuation" as the bottom frame.
 This  illustrates a basic assumption that all code is executing in the context of a `Continuation Invocation`.
     - Multiple continuations can be in the stack.
 For any given stack frame, the `current context` is the first `Continuation Invocation` below the given frame on the stack.

 We've updated our pictures of runtime callstacks with labels of the `Continuation Invocations`: